markshust/falcon/packages/falcon-client/README.md

 npm install --save @deity/falcon-i18n
 ```

+Then you need to open `razzle.config.js` and update `razzlePluginFalconClient` plugin configuration.
+Add `@deity/falcon-i18n` package name into `resourcePackages` array.

+You can use more than one resource packages.
+Please bare in mind that specified package should have directory `./i18n` with files organized according to `{{lng}}/{{{ns}}.json` pattern.

-Then you needs to open `razzle.config.js` and update `razzlePluginFalconClient` plugn configuration and set `@deity/falcon-i18n'` as `resourcePackages`.
-If you would like to use only one language and/or namespace then you can specify `filters`
+If you would like to use only one language and/or namespace then you can specify `filter`

 ```
 razzlePluginFalconClient({